maawoo/TDC_thesis/source/05_discussion.md

     - https://www.osgeo.org/projects/open-data-cube/
   - ... so maybe those problems can soon be solved! (nobody should expect the core devs to do everything :) )

+- Advantage of using ODC instead of relying on something like GEE for example

 ## Outlook